SPARC Special and Gifted Resources

 A: SPARC students have undergone Psychoeducational Assessments to identify needs unique to that student.
 For students with learning differences, SPARC helps to create and implement a 504 Plan that helps identify and guide classroom accommodations to ensure academic and social success.
-For students with highly capable evaluations, the Cognitive Assessment and report will guide the instructional staff in developing accommodations to ensure that the student continues to be challenged academically.
+For students with highly capable evaluations, the Cognitive Assessment and report will guide the instructional staff in developing accommodations to ensure that the student continues to be challenged academically within the classroom.

 Q: Do the tests expire?
 How often should we have our child retested?

-A: To be eligible for SPARC participation, families should present current testing from an Educational Psychologist.
+A: To be eligible for SPARC participation, families should present current testing and a report summary from an Educational Psychologist.
 Students who are participating in SPARC on an ongoing basis are recommended to update testing at 2-year intervals.

 Q: What specific tests are required?